 Can I add meat to this recipe?

-Sure, you can add meat.
+Sure, you can add meat to the burritos.
 Some great meat options for this recipe include Crockpot Pork Carnitas, Cilantro Lime Chicken, or Grilled Skirt Steak.
 You could also add any of you own favorite cooked meats for some extra protein.
 If you do decide to add meat you will need less quinoa/rice, beans and veggies.

 What should I serve this vegetarian burritos recipe with?